wvhulle/streams-eurorust-2025/slides/04-example-double.typ

     ]

-    `Pin` does not take up space, it functions more like a gatekeeper.
+    *Reminder*: `Pin` does not take up space, it functions more like a gatekeeper that guarantees *pointee will never move again*.
   ]

   slide(title: [Complete boxed `Stream` implementation])[